-The Association has signed a memorandum of agreement with the Foundation whereby the Association shall provide dedicated funding, in an amount determined by the CPA NL Board annually, to allow the Foundation to meet any mutually agreed upon financial commitments.
+The Association signed a memorandum of agreement with the Foundation whereby the Association shall provide dedicated funding, in an amount determined by the CPA NL Board annually, to allow the Foundation to meet any mutually agreed upon financial commitments.
 Prior to accepting or initiating any financial commitments which will require future funding from the Association, the Foundation must seek approval from the CPA NL Board.

-The Foundation has entered into two agreements providing annual funding of \$250,000 over a five-year period which commenced May 1, 2019.
-The funding will be paid in equal annual instalments as follows:
+The Foundation entered into two agreements providing annual funding of \$250,000 over a five-year period which commenced May 1, 2019.
+The funding was paid in equal annual instalments as follows; with the final payment under the agreement having been paid in 2023.

-Memorial University of Newfoundland Faculty of Business Administration \$ 37,500 Memorial University of Newfoundland Grenfell Campus \$ 12,500
+Memorial University of Newfoundland Faculty of Business Administration \$37,500 Memorial University of Newfoundland Grenfell Campus \$12,500